Tencent/Hippy/README.md

 4. Choose a demo to build with `npm run buildexample -- [hippy-react-demo|hippy-vue-demo]` at root directory.
 5. Start the Xcode and build the iOS app with `open examples/ios-demo/HippyDemo.xcodeproj`.

+> If `Step 4` throw error, you can `cd` to `examples` hippy-react-demo or hippy-vue-demo, and run `npm install --legacy-peer-deps` to install demo dependencies first.

 ### Build the Android app with js demo

 For Android, we recommend using the real cellphone for better develop experience, because Hippy is using [X5](https://x5.tencent.com/) JS engine which can't support x86 simulator, as well as ARM simulator has a low performance.